thijssnelleman/automated-reproducibility/README.md

 # Automating Reproducibility

-This repository accompanies our paper "Automated Reproducibility Has a Problem Statement Problem".
+This repository accompanies our paper "A Scientific Framework for Automating the Reproduction of Empirical AI Research".
 We have the following directory structure;

 ```bash
 - llm_output -> The raw LLM output files of the dataset